deors/deors-demos-microservices-docs/README.md

 remove all stored images (this must be done in every machine if more than one was used)

-if in windows
+when in Windows

     for /F %f in ('docker ps -a -q') do (docker rm %f) for /F %f in ('docker images -q') do (docker rmi --force %f)

-if in linux
+when in Linux

     docker rm $(docker ps -a -q)
     docker rmi --force $(docker images -q)

 stop the machines

-    docker-machine stop docker-swarm-worker-3
-    docker-machine stop docker-swarm-worker-2
-    docker-machine stop docker-swarm-worker-1
-    docker-machine stop docker-swarm-manager-3
-    docker-machine stop docker-swarm-manager-2
+    docker-machine stop docker-swarm-manager-1 docker-swarm-manager-2 docker-swarm-manager-3 docker-swarm-worker-1 docker-swarm-worker-2 docker-swarm-worker-3

+and if desired, the swarm can be disposed, too

-    docker-machine stop docker-swarm-manager-1
+    docker-machine rm docker-swarm-manager-1 docker-swarm-manager-2 docker-swarm-manager-3 docker-swarm-worker-1 docker-swarm-worker-2 docker-swarm-worker-3

 ### troubleshooting

-if using more than one machine in the swarm, images must be published to Docker Hub so they are accessible to all hosts in the swarm
+if using more than one machine in the swarm, images must be published to Docker Hub or another registry (for example a local registry) so they are accessible to all hosts in the swarm

-if needed to troubleshoot connectivity with curl in alpine-based images, install and use this way
+to troubleshoot connectivity with curl in alpine-based images, install and use this way

-    docker exec <id> apk add --update curl && curl <url>
+    docker exec <container-id> apk add --update curl && curl <url>